calvin-puram/Backend-Appointment/README.md

 A structure has been established for the implementation of rate-limiting, to circumvent DOS security vulnerabilities with the system.

-- express-mongo-sanitize: which sanitizes user-supplied data to prevent MongoDB Operator Injection.
 - helmet: secure the application by setting various HTTP headers.
 - hpp: this protect the app against HTTP Parameter Pollution Attack